Christmas Polo Cup: Sherwood Enter Main Final, Polo Lounge Subsidiary Final - UrduPoint

 Christmas Polo Cup: Sherwood Enter Main Final, Polo Lounge Subsidiary Final

-The first match of the day was played among three teams including Polo Lounge, Haye Squad and Waste Busters Pakistan under American system.
-Polo Lounge won both of their matches and qualified for the subsidiary final
+Sherwood Farm breezed into the main final and Polo Lounge for the subsidiary final of the Christmas Polo Cup 2021 here at the historic Lahore Polo Club ground on Friday

-LAHORE: (UrduPoint/UrduPoint / Pakistan Point News- Dec 24th, 2021) Sherwood Farm breezed into the main final and Polo Lounge for the subsidiary final of the Christmas Polo Cup 2021 here at the historic Lahore Polo Club ground on Friday.
+LAHORE, (APP - UrduPoint / Pakistan Point News - 24th Dec, 2021 ) :Sherwood Farm breezed into the main final and Polo Lounge for the subsidiary final of the Christmas Polo Cup 2021 here at the historic Lahore Polo Club ground on Friday.

 The first match of the day was played among three teams including Polo Lounge, Haye Squad and Waste Busters Pakistan under American system.
 Polo Lounge won both of their matches and qualified for the subsidiary final.